Breaking Into the Temples of Culture: Exploring Arts, Health and Wellbeing Initiatives in the Community

 A fundamental aim of the symposium will be to create space for discussion, knowledge exchange and possible future collaboration.
 It will be of interest to all individuals and organisations working in the fields of arts, health and wellbeing.

 Prof Paul M Camic – Canterbury Christ Church University

 ‘Disrupting and restructuring healthcare: Social prescriptions from the Wizard of Oz’

 The Wizard of Oz is frequently fashioned as a somewhat stingy, uncaring old man, hiding behind a magnificent façade in a golden green palace.
 Yet on closer inspection we find that the W of O prescribed several useful activities to help cure homesickness, depression, anxiety, fear, insecurity and problems with self-identity.
 This presentation will explore his prescriptions of the 1930s and those associated with social prescribing today, with a particular focus on understanding the potential contributions that museums and art galleries can make to wellbeing and health.
 Kansas never had it so good.

 Paul M. Camic is a consultant clinical health psychologist and professor of psychology and public health at Canterbury Christ Church University where he is research director of the Salomons Centre for Applied Psychology at the Tunbridge Wells campus.
 He is also a fellow of the Royal Society for Public Health and Royal Society for the Arts; he is founding co-executive editor of Arts & Health: An International Journal for Research, Policy and Practice and an avid supporter of the UK as a member of the European Union.

-	The Conference Programme is available to download. (schedule is subject to change)
+The Conference Programme is available to download here

 Cost: £25.00 (incl VAT)

-	EHU Staff and Students please email firstname.lastname@example.org to register your FREE place.
+FREE to EHU Staff and Students, please email firstname.lastname@example.org to register your place.